 As described above, a lack of training could lead to severe injuries for those conducting the task at hand or simply in the vicinity of airport environment.
 With heavier baggage, employees must both be supervised and trained to lift items in a particular way in order to avoid injuries, such as baggage handler back injuries, shoulder injuries or neck strains.

-If you are an employee who manoeuvres heavy items on a daily basis, you could be at risk of carrying out particular tasks if you are not trained correctly.
+If you are an employee who manoeuvres heavy items on a daily basis, you could be at risk of carrying out particular tasks if you are not trained in manual handling correctly.
 According to the HSE, these include:

 - Pulling/pushing heavy equipment

 - Handling baggage inside an aircraft